 If you're looking for something more than just the chip, they also have network and application modules, as well as evaluation boards for quick, ready-to-use projects.
 The iMCU is integrated within the modules, so all you have to do is program the unit and plug it into your application.
 Wireless modules also provide great functionality for your projects and applications.
 No extra drivers or software are needed for many of these modules.
 Personal customization of modules is even available from WIZnet if you have special needs.

 If you're brainstorming about the type of projects you can create with these modules, the possibilities are endless.
 You can implement these modules into your Arduino or XBee/Zigbee for seamless communication interfacing.
-Other popular applications include CDMA repeaters, which increase signal strength for wireless phones, but are usually held very high in order to be effective.
-With something like the WizFi210, you can send/receive data and commands to the CDMA repeater from a distance of over 2000 feet with a dipole antenna.
+Other popular applications include CDMA repeaters, which increase signal strength for wireless phones but are usually held very high in order to be effective.
+With something like the WizFi210, you can send/receive data and commands to the CDMA repeater from a distance of more than 2000 feet with a dipole antenna.

 Ever wonder how long the bus will take to reach your stop?
 You can work with the transit system to create a sensor that will send its location data for all travelers to see on their computers or smart phones.

-Smart meters are being placed in homes all across the world, and the easiest way to monitor them is through your network.
-Homes in Europe and Korea, including over 10 companies, have already begun using WIZnet modules in smart meter products because of the short development time and low cost.
-You can simply keep an eye on the energy being consumed in your home from the web.
+Smart meters are being placed in homes all across the world and the easiest way to monitor them is through your network.
+Homes in Europe and Korea, including more than 10 companies, have already begun using WIZnet modules in smart meter products because of the short development time and low cost.
+You can simply keep an eye on the energy being consumed in your home from the Web.

 RFID (Radio frequency identification) readers are gaining immense popularity.
 Integrate one of the WIZnet iMCU's into the RFID reader and instead of sending all the information to only the main data station, it can also be sent to your website for easy monitoring.

-When it comes to having access to the internet, almost anything is possible.
-From markets of energy monitoring and healthcare/fitness to industrial automation and light control, the WIZnet line of products take our technologically-advanced world to greater heights.
+When it comes to having access to the Internet, almost anything is possible.
+From markets of energy monitoring and health care/fitness to industrial automation and light control, the WIZnet line of products take our technologically-advanced world to greater heights.
 For some other project ideas, check out WIZnet's recently held iMCU design contest, which challenged participants to make interesting and creative embedded design projects using the W7100 iMCU.
-A total of $15,000 cash was up for grabs, so get familiar with the WIZnet products now in order to be ready for the next contest!
+A total of $15,000 in cash was up for grabs, so get familiar with the WIZnet products now in order to be ready for the next contest!